Caioflp/Caioflp.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a **second year master's student in Applied Mathematics** at FGV's School of Applied Mathematics, and have the pleasure to be advised by [**Prof. Yuri Saporito**](https://www.yurisaporito.com).
+I am a second year **master's student in Applied Mathematics** at FGV's School of Applied Mathematics, and have the pleasure to be advised by [Prof. Yuri Saporito](https://www.yurisaporito.com).

-For my research, I am broadly interested in areas of **Probability and Statistics** which have some kind of "functional flavor", as well as compelling applications.
+My research interestes lie broadly in areas of **Probability and Statistics** which have some kind of "functional flavor", as well as compelling applications.
 These include **Stochastic Control**, **Nonparametric Statistics** and **Stochastic Optimization** over high/infinite dimensional spaces, motivated by problems in **Finance**, **Econometrics** and **Machine Learning**.

 I am currently funded by the **PICME/CAPES scholarship**, awarded anually to **fifteen** incoming master's students in Mathematics throughout Brazil.
-Previously, I completed my bachelor's degree in Applied Mathematics at FGV EMAp, sponsored by [**CDMC**](http://cdmc.fgv.br) as a participant of their talent scouting program.
+Previously, I completed my bachelor's degree in Applied Mathematics at FGV EMAp, sponsored by [CDMC](http://cdmc.fgv.br) as a participant of their talent scouting program.

-On my free time, I enjoy playing the guitar and amateur photography.
+For leisure,